logzio/logz-docs/_source/user-guide/k360/cloud-fetcher.md

 Azure Native Integration collects metrics data by default.
 If you wish to collect and monitor your logs, you'll need to:

 * 1. [Create a workspace in Azure](https://learn.microsoft.com/en-us/azure/machine-learning/quickstart-create-resources?view=azureml-api-2)
-* 2. Configure your logs and send them to the relevant workspace
+* 2. Configure your logs via Diagnostic Settings / Data Collection Rules / Application Insights

-You can create a workspace and configure your logs in Azure in several methods, according to your Azure configuration.
+You have to configure your logs through the relevant setting, according to your Azure account.
+Once configured, Logz.io will be able to collect and monitor the desired logs.

-For example, if you have a Virtual Machine you can navigate to **Virtual Machine** > **Diagnostic settings**, choose the storage account you want to enable diagnostics for and click **Add diagnostic settings**.
+For example, if you have a **Virtual Machine** you can configure your logs via Diagnostic Settings.

+Navigate to **Virtual Machine** > **Diagnostic settings**, choose the storage account you want to enable diagnostics for and click **Add diagnostic settings**.

 Next, choose which log categories to monitor and set up the Destination details to Send to Log Analytics workspace.